balbinot/balbinot.github.io/_pages/about.md

 This is my new website.
 If you need the old version for some reason you can find it [HERE](https://www.astro.rug.nl/~balbinot/files/oldwebsite/).

-I am an astrophysicist based at the Kapteyn Institute at the University of Groningen.
+I am an astrophysicist based at the Kapteyn Institute at the University of Groningen and at the Leiden Observatory.
 As a postdoc in Prof. Amina Helmi's group I work with resolved stellar populations in the nearby Universe.
 I mainly use statistical tools to mine for faint signal in large databases coming from photometric and astrometric surveys.
 Ultimately I find and model dwarf galaxies and stellar streams, which have only a handful of stars among billions of contaminating ones.

 I also have a variety of interests in neighboring fields such as multiple populations in globular clusters, the structure and star formation of the LMC,